Alpha666/tjctf2020/readme.md

 # TJCTF-2020

-Alpha666 writeups for picoCTF 2019
+Alpha666 writeups for TJCTF 2020

 ## Table of Contents